Who was Arius and why is he important?

 Therefore, a study of Arius will only help us to understand the first phase of the Controversy, culminating in the Nicene Creed.

-Another false accusation that has always been levied against Arius is that he is a deliberate radical, breaking away from the ‘orthodoxy’ of the church fathers.
+Another false accusation that the traditional account levies against Arius is that he is a deliberate radical, breaking away from the ‘orthodoxy’ of the church fathers.
 But the opposite is true:

 “A great deal of recent work seeking to understand Arian spirituality has, not surprisingly, helped to demolish the notion of Arius and his supporters as deliberate radicals, attacking a time-honoured tradition.”
 (RW, 21)